 Math 261 begins a sequence of three courses in calculus.
 The topics include limits, continuity, differentiation and some integration of algebraic and transcendental functions.
-Applications of the calculus include related rates, maxima and minima of functions of one variable, calculation of areas, volumes, arc length and growth.
+Applications of calculus include related rates, optimization of one-variable functions, calculation of areas, volumes, arc length and growth.